chrisberkhout/hubcap/README.md

 is one connection to GitHub for each page of repo info (100 repos per page), and one for each repo's participation data.
 Obviously, that is slow.
 It can take up to a couple of minutes.
 Using a HTTP keep-alive connection would probably improve it greatly.
+Another potential improvement would be to return a page that informs the user that loading is in progress, then to push out the results when they are ready.

 I have limited fetching of participation data to the 20 most recently pushed repositories.
+GitHub often limits it to a smaller number.
+It appears that the participation data is generated on request and cached.
+Successive requests seem to deliver more and more data, presumably all the cached figures and some newly calculated ones each time.

-GitHub often limits it to a smaller number, but it varies, and it's not clear how they set it.
-The 52 week participation data is not part of an official GitHub API, so it may disappear all together in the future.
+The 52 week participation data used for GitHub's charts is not part of an official GitHub API, so it may disappear altogether in the future.

 Due to the limit on the number of repos we can get participation data for, some of the 52 weeks may show only partial data.
-The period of full coverage will always be to the right of the chart.
+Any period of partial data coverage will be indicated on the chart.

-If you choose to use your GitHub API token, be aware that it will be sent in plain text.
-Also, if you use it in a URL query string it will appear in your browser's cache.
+In case you choose to use your GitHub API token, be aware that it will be sent in plain text.
 You can always reset your API token by changing your GitHub password.

-A better approach to this task would be to just run locally, and visualise data from local repositories instead of GitHub.
+Due to the GitHub limitations, a better approach to this application would be to visualise data from local repositories instead of from GitHub.

 ## Compatibility

-Written and tested with Ruby 1.8.7.
+Written and tested with Ruby 1.8.7-p334.

 ## Feedback